Taxable income is determined using the accounting profits and adding back non-deductible expenses and deducting the allowable non-taxable incomes.

 The inventory valuation method for tax purposes must match the accounting method as defined by the Algerian Financial Standards (SCF).

-In accordance with article 46 of Finance law for 2022, distributed profits between Algerian resident entities, which have been previously subject to CIT undergo a 5% withholding tax.
+In accordance with Article 46 of FL 2022, distributed profits between Algerian resident entities that have been previously subject to CIT undergo a 5% WHT.

 Interests paid are subject to 10% WHT and are included in the income of the beneficiary and subject to CIT if the beneficiary is a legal entity.
 Interests paid to a non-resident are generally subject to a 10% WHT.
 The rate may be reduced under an applicable DTT.

 Rental income is subject to CIT when received by a taxable corporate entity in Algeria.
 Rental income paid to non-residents is subject to 30% WHT, except for international lease agreements, where a reduction of 60% on the taxable basis is applicable, making the effective tax rate 9.60%.
-However, since January 2017, international lease agreements having benefited from the 60% taxable base reduction are subject to the Algerian VAT set at the rate of 19%, which must be reverse charged by the local payer (article 74 of finance law for 2017).
+However, since January 2017, international lease agreements having benefited from the 60% taxable base reduction are subject to the Algerian VAT set at the rate of 19%, which must be reverse charged by the local payer.

-Besides, royalties on software having benefited from the 30% taxable base reduction, as well as royalties paid based on the DTT provisions (reduced rates as part of the DTT preferential regime), are subject to the Algerian VAT set at the rate of 19%, which must be reverse charged by the local payer (article 74 of finance law for 2017).
+Note that royalties on software having benefited from the 30% taxable base reduction, as well as royalties paid based on the DTT provisions (reduced rates as part of the DTT preferential regime), are subject to the Algerian VAT set at the rate of 19%, which must be reverse charged by the local payer.

 Realised gains and losses are subject to CIT.
 However, unrealised gains and losses are not subject to CIT.
 There are specific provisions relating to the free re-evaluation of assets.